openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

                             --work-dir outputs/logs
                             --gpus 1

-To start multi-gpu training, list the indexes of gpus you want to train on or omit `gpus` parameter, so training will run on all available GPUs.
+To start multi-gpu training, list the indexes of GPUs you want to train on or omit `gpus` parameter, so training will run on all available GPUs.

-If you created ``data.yaml`` file in previous step, you can simplify the training by passing it in ``--data`` parameter:
+If you created ``data.yaml`` file in previous step, you can simplify the training by passing it in ``--data`` parameter.

 .. code-block::